Oil steadies but coronavirus and supply pressures remain

 LONDON (Reuters) - Oil prices steadied on Tuesday but remained under pressure from the threat to demand from a global resurgence in coronavirus cases and rising Libyan output.

-Both contracts have been trading in a $2 to 2.50 per barrel range for two weeks.
+Both contracts have been trading in a $2 to $2.50 range between the high and low price per barrel for two weeks.

 COVID-19 cases topped 40 million on Monday, according to a Reuters tally, with a growing second wave in Europe and North America sparking various degrees of lockdown measures.